-Closings and delays are reported on the Arlington Public Schools district website and the following TV channels and radio stations.
-In addition, parents will be notified by phone through the district's Connect 5 system.
+Closings and delays are reported on the district website and on local TV channels and radio stations.
+In addition, parents will be notified by phone through the district's communications system.
+Schools may be delayed for one or two hours, or school may be canceled, due to inclement weather or other emergency situations.